-How is Silk Reeling Exercises Different from Just Doing Tai Chi?
+How are Silk Reeling Exercises Different from Just Doing Tai Chi?

 Grand Master Chen Zhaopi shared that when Tai Chi Chuan is performed correctly, each movement contains Chan Si Jin (Silk Reeling Energy).
 This is to say that each movement contains spiraling energy with no straight lines or angles.
 You can see how tough this can be to maintain this energy and concentration across the 75-108 movements of the long form.
 Silk reeling gives us the chance to practice creating this energy in repetitive movements until they are engrained as habit and inserted back into the form.

 So: Tai Chi is Silk Reeling when practiced correctly.
-Tai Chi-like movements devoid of spiraling movements, isn’t tai chi.
+Tai chi practice devoid of spiraling movements, isn’t tai chi.
 Ouch!
 I know.
 I remember early on at a workshop when I was asked to demonstrate part of the form and was told: “That wasn’t tai chi.”
 I was really confused and insulted!
-I later learned that this was the point that they were trying to make: my movements didn’t cotain Chan Si Energy.
+I later learned that this was the point that they were trying to make: my movements didn’t contain Chan Si Energy.
 If this idea is new to you, we wrote an article on tai chi energy.

 1: The Full Set

-If you have the benefit of living in an area with a lot of martial arts maybe you could find a class to teach the entire sequence of movements.
+If you have the benefit of living in an area with a lot of martial arts maybe you could find a class with tai chi practice that teaches the entire sequence of movements.
 I learned a set that goes from head to toe and takes about 90 minutes.
 This is nice to do from time-to-time but is really overkill, especially if you are battling just to find time to do the form.